giantswarm/docs/src/content/advanced/vsphere-kubevip/index.md

 ### Control plane

-When deploying a CAPV workload cluster, you don't need to select an IP address for the control plane, you can leave the `host` field empty and specify a `globalinclusterippools` instead.
+When creating a CAPV workload cluster, you don't need to select an IP address for the control plane, you can leave the `host` field empty and specify a `globalinclusterippools` instead.
 If there are free IPs in the pool, the pre-install job will mutate the cluster with the claimed IP address.

 ```yaml
 connectivity: